wp-plugins/kalins-pdf-creation-station/readme.txt

 = 2.0.2 =
 Bug fix.
 PDFs now properly generate when using 'quick edit' on posts when 'auto generate' is turned on.

+= 3.0 =
+Some new shortcodes, features and other improvements.
+New Table of Contents feature.
+Better image handling, improved integration with other plugins.

 == About ==